 The final stage of track upgrade works on the Seaford line

 between Oaklands Park and the City, the Tonsley line, and the Belair line

-between Goodwood and Adelaide including necessary works in Adelaide Yard (now complete).
+between Goodwood and Adelaide including necessary works in Adelaide Yard.

 , commencing passenger services on 23 February 2014 on the Seaford line between Noarlunga and Seaford.